Penal Code 12022 PC imposes additional prison time for felonies in which the defendant uses a firearm or other deadly weapon.

 - Health and Safety Code 11352, California’s “transporting or selling drugs” law.

-If a defendant was personally armed with a gun during the commission of one these offenses, he may face an additional and consecutive prison term of:
+If you were personally armed with a gun during the commission of one these offenses, you may face an additional and consecutive prison term of:

 - three,